tom-hermans-aca/bontenoss-v1/src/posts/some-title-for-new-post.md

 ---
-title: some title for new post
+title: edited title for new blog post
 description: new description about this post
 author: Tom
 date: 2021-02-18T13:02:54.764Z